f-droid/fdroid-website/_posts/2018-08-10-twif-16-the-note-taking-todo-text-editor-edition.md

 #### Community News

-* [Tutanota](https://tutanota.com), an encrypted e-mail service, worked with us to [get their Android app included in F-Droid](https://tutanota.com/blog/posts/release-notes-3-35).
+* **[Tutanota](https://tutanota.com)**, an encrypted e-mail service, worked with us to [get their Android app included in F-Droid](https://tutanota.com/blog/posts/release-notes-3-35).
 It has already been merged, and we hope to be able to announce its actual arrival soon.

-* [@Bubu](https://forum.f-droid.org/u/Bubu) reports that Rocket Chat has merged his FOSS build flavour, meaning there's a good chance the next version will be in F-Droid.
+* [@Bubu](https://chaos.social/@Bubu) reports that **[Rocket.Chat](https://github.com/RocketChat/Rocket.Chat.Android)** has merged his FOSS build flavour, meaning there's a good chance the next version will be in F-Droid.
 He also said that working with them has been a very positive experience, with them even taking it over the finish line themselves.

 #### New apps